monarch-initiative/mondo/docs/developer-guide/regenerate-import.md

 ` cd src/ontology`
 1. Work on a branch
 1. Run command
 `./run.sh make imports/ncbitaxon_import.owl`

-(if you don't have Docker installed but have Robot installed, run this command:
+ Note - if you don't have Docker installed but have Robot installed, run this command:
 `make imports/ncbitaxon_import.owl`

 1. Note - this can take a while to run.